say/frontend-takehome/README.md

 2. Run `yarn install` to install the necessary dependencies.

-3. Run `yarn start` to start local server.
+3. Run `yarn start` to start a local server.
 This should start the project on `localhost:3000`.

 ## Project Details

 ### Goal

 The result of this project should be a page containing groups of subreddits with each group containing it's posts sorted from most upvotes to least upvotes.
-Something to keep in mind here is that we aren't looking for 100% prefection here.
-We are more insterested in looking into your process as an engineer.
+Something to keep in mind here is that we aren't looking for 100% perfection here.
+We are more interested in looking into your process as an engineer.

 ### Detailed Steps